Stability of the Inviscid Power-Law Vortex: Introduction

-We thank our advisor, Professor Camillo De Lellis, for his constant encouragement and support during our graduate studies.
-We would also like to thank him for sharing his deep insight into this and many other problems in mathematics.
-We acknowledge the support of the National Science Foundation in the form of an NSF Graduate Research Fellowship.
+We thank Princeton University for its support.
+MPC thanks Professor Camillo De Lellis for his constant encouragement and support during MPC's graduate studies, as well as for sharing his deep insight into this and many other problems of mathematics.
+MPC acknowledges the support of the National Science Foundation in the form of an NSF Graduate Research Fellowship.
+TB acknowledges the support of the DFG Walter-Benjamin Fellowship no. 538212014.